rvenga/football-player-valuation/README.md

 Although the script Web_scrapper_League_table is customised to process and clean league tables from Wikipedia, the processing can be changed to scrap any table in Wikipedia

+Club_Finanicals_Top_6_Leagues_2023 notebook contains the code to get net transfer balance of clubs in 2023, this code is also present in the brazilian expat analysis notebook

+The Stramlit web app requires the installation of the following libraries: scikitlearn, ipynb, xml